WTMA: History

 WTMA signed on the air on June 16, 1939.
-It was an NBC Red Network affiliate and is the Charleston area's second-oldest AM radio station.
+It was an affiliate of the NBC Red Network and is the Charleston area's second-oldest AM radio station.
 Of those two, WTMA is the only one to maintain its current call letters.
-(Charleston's oldest station is WSPO 1390 AM.
+(Charleston's oldest station is WSPO.
 Originally WCSC, it went on the air in 1930.)

-In 1945, WTMA added an FM sister station which today is 95.1 WSSX.
-From its beginnings through the early 1960s, WTMA carried NBC's dramas, comedies, news, sports, soap operas, game shows, and big band broadcasts during the "Golden Age of Radio."
+In 1945, WTMA added an FM sister station which today is WSSX-FM.
+From its beginnings through the early 1960s, WTMA carried NBC's dramas, comedies, news, sports, soap operas, game shows, and big band broadcasts during the "Golden Age of Radio".

 From the early 1960s through 1981, WTMA broadcast a Top 40 format and was an ABC Contemporary Network affiliate.
 But like many other AM Radio Top 40 stations, it switched to an adult contemporary format in the early 80s until 1986, when young people began tuning in FM stations for the latest hits.
 Over time, WTMA tried a couple different formats including R&B-flavored oldies and classic country music.
 Then on June 1, 1989, it switched to its current talk format, under the ownership of Citadel Broadcasting.
 Citadel merged with Cumulus Media on September 16, 2011.

 In May 1999, WTMA lost popular syndicated shows by Rush Limbaugh and Dr. Laura to new talk radio competitor WSCC.
 Still, the station jumped from 13th to 7th in the morning and from 16th to 12th with 25-54 listeners.
 Program director Jason Wilmot said WTMA was still the number one station for news.